-ICT Strategy, Security & Operational Control Information Security
+ICT Strategy, Security & Operational Control

-A review of the Committee's information securityICT strategy, security and operational control -was undertaken during 2009/102013/14 by the Internal Audit Team.
+A review of the Committee's ICT strategy, security and operational control was undertaken during 2013/14.
 The review revealed that whilst an adequate control framework was in place, there were a number of areas that required addressing such as updating the overall ICT strategy and the business continuity and disaster recovery plans.
 There were also recommendations on improvements to system security, hardware infrastructure, performance monitoring and staff data security awareness.
 The report acknowledged that management was already taking action to address a number of the issues that were raised.
 The outstanding recommendations will be implemented during 2014/15.
-The main areas of development recommended by the review relate to seeking assurances on the adequacy of information security of partners/contractors, the classification of information held by the Committee, the transfer of data to and from partners/contractors, enhancing ICT security arrangements and the introduction of an information management policy.
-The delivery of London Councils' ICT function was transferred to the City of London in August 2011.
-As a result there have been significant changes to the operation of the ICT function which has affected key positions referred to in draft policy documents as well as security arrangements.
-Whilst good progress had been made towards implementing the